Dan-Dongcheol-Lee/gcp-appengine-versions/README.md

 Cleaning up old versions of App Engine services in GCP projects is a tedious task if there are many micro services running and published in a gcp project in a day.

-This shell script runs to automatically clean up old versions of them but keeping the certain number of recent versions of them, which is configurable in the script.
-(3 by defaults)
+This shell script runs to clean up old versions of App Engine services but keeping the certain number of recent versions of them, which is configurable in the script.
+(3 for each service by default)

 This can also be done by scheduled Jenkins's job if there is a gcp service account credentials available in your Jenkins.